Male and Female Catasetum:

 Not all Catasetum Orchids will develop distinct male and female flowers.

 Darwin was the first person to suggest that flowers could stray from the norm and present dimorphism—from the Greek “two forms”, either male or female flowers.
-At that time (1877), he was mocked for suggesting such a far-fetched theory…and he we are today almost 150 years later, studying his theories.
+At that time (1877), he was mocked for suggesting such a far-fetched theory…and here we are today almost 150 years later, studying his theories.

 Catasetum orchids were brought under careful observation when they first were introduced.
-Initially, when blossoming occurred, all female or all male flowers formed, which researchers and botanist cataloged as separate species.
+When blossoming occurred, all female or all male flowers formed, which researchers and botanist cataloged as separate species.
 As time went by, the flowering inflorescence changed from male to female and vice-versa.
 There is a reason for this which I’ll explain later on.

 Catasetum blossoms are quite different when it comes to sexes; the male flower is large, colorful, expansive, and expressive.
 The female looks like a mourning widow dressed in green.
 They share hardly any resemblance to each other, and both male and female can bloom on the same plant at the same time.